-I am active in UC Berkeley's undergraduate computer science teaching community, and I am currently an undergraduate student instructor for CS 61A, UC Berkeley's first computer science course for majors.
-Outside of school, I write the news for The Daily Californian, the independent student-run newspaper of record for the city of Berkeley.
-Other than that, some of my favorite activities include photography, doing the New York Times crossword, and contributing to Wikimedia Commons, English Wikipedia, and other free culture projects.
+I have written and edited the news for The Daily Californian, the independent, student-run newspaper of record for the city of Berkeley.
+When I can find the time, some of my favorite activities include photography, going to Cal games, doing the New York Times crossword, and contributing to Wikimedia Commons, English Wikipedia, and other free culture projects.

 If you'd like to get in touch with me or follow me on social media, please visit my contact page.